iTwin/appui/CONTRIBUTING.md

 ## Reporting Issues

-Have you identified a reproducible problem in iTwin.js?
+Have you identified a reproducible problem in iTwin.js AppUi?
 Have a feature request?
 We want to hear about it!
 Here's how you can make reporting your issue as effective as possible.